All Conditions & Treatments

 • Needs to be taken with food or milk.

-Proper Dosage is Key
+Proper dosage is key

 A study commissioned by the National Institutes of Health found that many parents had trouble measuring the proper dose and inadvertently gave their children too much medicine.
 The research supports the use of oral syringes rather than dosing cups, especially when small amounts of medication are given.

-"Some parents mistakenly believe that because a medicine is sold over the counter, it's safer.
+Some parents mistakenly believe that because a medicine is sold over the counter, it's safer.
 That's not the case.
-An overdose can be very serious," Dr. Doyle said.
-In addition, she notes that the active ingredients in Tylenol and Advil are also found in other medications, such as cough and cold medicines.
-Parents are advised to read the list of ingredients in all medications a child is receiving to prevent double dosing.
+An overdose can be very serious.
+The active ingredients in Tylenol and Advil are also found in other medications, such as cough and cold medicines.
+Parents should read the list of ingredients in all medications a child is receiving to prevent double-dosing.

-Dr. Doyle also recommends that parents set up a schedule.
-"It's a good idea to write down the time a medication is given so it's easier to keep track of how much a child is receiving," she says.
-"If a parent has any questions about which over-the-counter medication to use or the proper dose, it's best to call the child's doctor."
+I recommend that parents set up a schedule.
+It's a good idea to write down the time a medication is given so that it's easier to track how much a child is receiving.
+If a parent has any questions about which over-the-counter medication to use or the proper dose, it's best to call the child's doctor.